This last Saturday late afternoon I found myself sitting in Corfu Greece, chatting to around 8500 individuals scattered around the globe.

 And when I arrived there?

-on the hot afternoon of the 2nd of August (olden days remember….before the new-fangled idea of stepping straight from the plane to the terminal building!) the tour operator representative was waiting for those of us destined for Messonghi Beach.
+As I descended the steps on the hot afternoon of the 2nd of August (olden days remember….before the new-fangled idea of stepping straight from the plane to the terminal building!) the tour operator representative was waiting for those of us destined for Messonghi Beach.

 She was slim, dark haired, and stunningly beautiful.